JacquesCloete/RL_Treasure_Hunt/README.md

 Pre/Post-Game Script Writer: Darius Muglich

-Credit to Luisa Kurth, Shozen Dan, Paula Cordero Encinar, Marcel Hedman and Rafael Brutti for helping to design the game.
+We thank Luisa Kurth, Shozen Dan, Paula Cordero Encinar, Marcel Hedman and Rafael Brutti for their suggestions that helped to shape the design of the game.

 ## Attributions for Graphics